 The Quran was the only source that the Prophet used to educate people about Allah's guidance.

 The Quran that we read today is the same that was read by people who followed him and the succeeding generations after them.
-They transmitted it through written work as well as orally.
+They transmitted it through the written word as well as orally.
 There were no differences in pronunciations of the Quran.

 The Prophet ensured that every revelation is preserved in writing as well as memory as he was fully aware of the change other people had brought in their scriptures.